4 Tour Pro Iron Play Drills Guaranteed To Improve Your Striking

-1 Shaft plane
+1. Shaft plane

-2 Hide the stick
+2. Hide the stick

 Irons are designed to be hit down on to make the ball go up, but many amateurs try to help the ball up into the air.

-This drill using an alignment stick clamped to the club with your hands will show you if you’re guilty of flicking at the ball through impact – if you are, the upper part of the stick will hit the side of your body as you release the club.
+This drill, using an alignment stick clamped to the club with your hands, will show you if you’re guilty of flicking at the ball through impact.
+If you are, the upper part of the stick will hit the side of your body as you release the club.

 You can also see clearly whether you are guilty of driving at the ball too much, rather than releasing properly – if you are, the upper part of the stick will get too far away from your body through impact.

-In an ideal world, as the club comes through the ball, you should see that the club, arm and shoulder all match through impact with the stick hidden behind them
+In an ideal world, as the club comes through the ball, you should see that the club, arm and shoulder all match through impact with the stick hidden behind them.

-3 Miss the ball
+3. Miss the ball

-Another way to work on trying to deliver the club to the ball on a more downward angle of attack with your irons is to set another ball down about the length of the metal part of the shaft behind the one you’re looking to hit.
+Another great drill to practice delivering the club to the ball using a more downward angle of attack is to set a ball down about the length of the metal part of the shaft behind the one you are looking to hit.
+When you make your swing, your goal is simply to miss that second ball.

-This is more of a visual reminder that will help to engrain the feeling of delivering the club on a downward path, rather than flicking at it or scooping it.
+Don’t worry – you’re never going to hit it!
+This is used as a visual prompt that will help to develop a feeling of delivering the club on a downward path, as opposed to flicking or scooping it.

 Here’s another drill that reinforces the need for a downward attack angle, and maybe one to progress on to after the ‘miss the ball’ drill, as we’re really into the nitty-gritty of iron striking here.

+Now put your ball on the front one.
 Your goal is to leave the rear tee peg unscathed and get your divots starting beyond the front tee peg for the desired ball-then-turf contact you need.

+You may just clip the front tee or drive it into the ground a little if you get it right, but your divot will start beyond that.
 You can only achieve this by delivering the club on a downward angle of attack – any hint of hitting up and you’re likely to catch the rear tee peg with your club.

 -